deandrebaker/alike/README.md

-# Alike: A Web project that connects users based on their social media activity
+# Alike: Meet other like-minded users using your social media activity